How to Lower Insulation Cost with Energy Efficiency Rebates

 Adding the right insulation to your home could save you a ton of money on your monthly energy bills, but wait, there’s more.

 We’re not pulling your leg.
-It’s just a matter of finding those home insulation rebates to help lower the cost and ensuring your project qualifies for the tax credit.
+It’s just a matter of finding those home insulation rebates to help lower the cost.

-Now to the task at hand, let’s talk about finding rebates for insulating your home and how the tax credit can work for you.
+Now to the task at hand, let’s talk about finding rebates for insulating your home.

 Finding Home Insulation Rebates